The Pleasure Principle (album)

-The Pleasure Principle is the debut solo studio album by English new wave musician Gary Numan, released on 7 September 1979 by Beggars Banquet Records.
+The Pleasure Principle is the debut solo studio album by the English new wave musician Gary Numan, released on 7 September 1979 by Beggars Banquet Records.
 The album came about six months after Replicas (1979), his second and final studio album with the band Tubeway Army.
 The Pleasure Principle peaked at No. 1 on the UK Albums Chart.

+The album features his biggest hit, Cars.

 Recording

 Following Replicas, Numan recruited a permanent drummer and a keyboard player and demoed an album's worth of new material in April 1979.
 This was before the single "Are "Friends" Electric?" from the previous album had been released.
 A second session that yielded four further songs followed some weeks later.
 The day after "Are "Friends" Electric?" reached number one on the UK Singles Chart, Numan and his band recorded four of the new songs in a session for John Peel, credited to Gary Numan and dropping the group name Tubeway Army.
 By the time Replicas reached number one on the albums chart The Pleasure Principle was being recorded at Marcus Music Studio, London.